wilbfcpl/CarlXAPIUtils-PerlSrc/AUsePerlAPIScripts.md

 # Setup CarlX API scripting PowerShell environment built on ActiveState State Tool.
-State tool can maintain the libraries integrity for security and validity.
+State tool can maintain the libraries integrity for security and validity - unique among scripting environments.
 This environment uses ActiveState Perl but can also use ActiveState Python.
 This environment uses PowerShell but can also use Linux sh or bash shell.
-Objective remains to make CarlXAPI features available to CarlX libraries capable of running command line scripts.
+Objective remains to make CarlXAPI features available to CarlX library staff capable of running command line scripts in PowerShell or Linux.
+## After one-time installation, a CarlX library staff person will run a CarlX API perl script with an input csv file
+`perl AddNoteGrad.pl -g wilAddNote.csv`

 # This file
 https://github.com/wilbfcpl/CarlXAPIUtils-PerlSrc/blob/master/AUsePerlAPIScripts.md